 Begin your meal with flavorful options such as the grilled octopus dumpling takoyaki or gyozas, Japanese pot stickers.
 Beyond ramen, Tamashii offers garlic fried rice served up fajita-style in a sizzling skillet or savor the melt in your mouth Chasudon, chopstick tender, braised pork over steamed rice, seasoned with special sauce and truffle mayo.

-For dessert, Tamashii features traditional mochi, an ice cream like sweet rice cake, in green tea, vanilla, strawberry and chocolate flavors or try the Fuji Toast, a toasted honey pastry topped with either vanilla or green tea ice cream.
+For dessert, Tamashii features traditional mochi, a frozen sweet rice cake, available in green tea, vanilla, strawberry and chocolate flavors or try the Fuji Toast, a toasted honey pastry topped with either vanilla or green tea ice cream.